lisa-lumos/Tableau/README.md

 ### The Data Source page
 In the `data grid` in the `Data Source page`, Tableau shows `some of the metadata` for the dataset, such as `data role` and `field name`.
 Tableau distinguishes numbers from strings and dates from dates with timestamps etc. Tableau represents these data role assignments with an icon near the field label.
 For example, Tableau recognizes City as a geographic entity, and therefore assigns it a `Geographic Role` (a common data role), connecting that field to Tableau's generated latitude and longitude coordinates.
 Note: `This does not change the data type`, which will remain as a string in this case.
 You can `make edits to the metadata` right `from the data grid`, such as `changing data role` for a field, `rename` a field.

-The `data grid view` and be switched to `metadata grid view`, which shows each field in a row, where you can `rename fields`, or `hide multipe fields at once`.
+The `data grid view` and be switched to `metadata grid view`, which shows each field in a row, where you can `rename fields`, or `hide multiple fields at once`.
 Changes to the metadata in Tableau `don't impact the source data`.

 ### The Tableau workspace
 In `the Tableau workspace`, the `Data pane` on the left lists the fields in the data source, organized into `dimensions`(blue icons) and `measures`(green icons).
 You can `drag` the fields from the `Data pane` to the `cards` and `shelves` to begin creating viz.
 You can also `rename fields` from the data pane.